neb-abera/resYouMe/README.md

 ## Questions from questionAPI with answers from OpenAI API
 ![get questions](public/get_questions.gif)

-## Ask your own questions routed to Open AI API
+## Ask your own questions routed to OpenAI API
 ![ask a question](public/ask_question.gif)

 ## Image generation using OpenAI API